patrickap/docker-restic/README.md

 ## Backup Volumes

-By default mounted volumes inside `/source` are getting backed up to `/target`.
+By default mounted volumes inside `/source` are getting automatically backed up to `/target`.
 If you add custom volumes make sure to add them as read-only `:ro` for safety reasons.
 Also bind mount the backups to a custom location to be able to access them at any time.

 ```yml
 docker-restic: